SanatBhandari/WeatherApp/README.md

 Added the Spring Security Login to the website with implementing a basic User Dashboard.
 Also created separate controllers for Registering new users and adding the 'Forgot Password' functionality.

+## Phase Five
+Deployed Weather+ on Tomcat server by utilizing its Web Archive (WAR) files

+Implemented a basic JMS system to send and receive messages

 ----------------------------------------------------------------------------------------------------------------------------------------
 **PS** The project is still in progress and will be updated as soon as I work on the remaining parts of it.
 I am using **Test-driven development** along with **Continuous Integration** and other standard Software Development practices on this project.
 The current repository includes limited functionality in the project and is essentially a **prototype**